 The camera completely monitors the delivery officer which is quite a good idea right?
 It’s just that the Key kits starts at about start at around $250, which includes the professional installation.
 The solution is available in many cities in the US while more locations are planned to be added in subsequent time.

-There’s another version of this that just rolled out:.
+There’s another version of this that just rolled out: Amazon Key In-Car.
 Instead of delivering inside your front door, the carrier delivers inside your trunk!

 Sign up for Delivery Alerts